k14s/design-docs/ytt/001-schemas/README.md

 The responsibility to ensure key names are valid are shifted from Data Values to Schema.

 When schema is present, Data Values documents imply an automatic merge of new keys.
 This is equivalent to all `@data/values` documents being annotated with `@overlay/match-child-defaults missing_ok=True`.

 This behavior should not result in an error if a Data Values document _already_ is annotated this way.

-#### Omitted or Empty Data Values
+#### All Data Values Become Overlays

-When Data Values are omitted, the effective Data Values will be the defaults as defined by the schema.
-If all defaults specified in Schema are valid values (consider especially that `string`s imply a `@schema/validation min_len=1`), the Configuration Consumer should not need to supply any Data Values.

-#### Violations in First Data Value

-When one or more schema violation(s) occur in the first Data Values file, `ytt` should:
-1. report the violation(s); and
-2. stop processing.
+Before Schema, the first YAML document annotated with `@data/values` effectively defined both an implied schema and defaults.

+With Schema, the base data values document is produced by collecting all the net default values from the schema, itself.

+`ytt` will automatically convert _all_ data values into overlays.

 ### Overlays